-In 2017, LPDL's customer contact center agents received close to 14,900 calls from its customers, an average of 57 calls per working day.
-88.2% of these calls were answered by an agent in 30 seconds or less, which is a slight decrease from last year at 90.6%.
+In 2018, LPDL's customer contact center agents received close to 12,300 calls from its customers, an average of 47 calls per working day.
+93.0% of these calls were answered by an agent in 30 seconds or less, which is an 5.4% improvement over the previous year (at 88.2%).
 This result continues to significantly exceed the OEB-mandated target of 65%.
 LPDL has seen success in promoting online self-serve features, internal process improvements and increased customer preference to contact Lakeland Power via email.